Pricing your artwork need not be a mystery.

 This art life is a funny thing!
 LOL.

 There you have it.
-Olivia took my advice, took the plunge and created her masterpiece.
+Olivia took my advice, took the plunge, and created her masterpiece.
 She priced it nearly 350% higher than her previous highest priced work.
-In some ways, I am sure it took a leap of faith for her to create that work and then put that price tag on it.
+In some ways, I am sure it took a leap faith for her to create that work and then put that price tag on it.
 As she said, she did it with the thought it might never sell.
 How thrilled she must have been to get paid full price for that artwork.

 It might be more than just pricing.
-You might just be ready for re-tooling everything you are doing.
+You might be ready for re-tooling everything you are doing.
 My friend, art educator, and artist par excellence, Lori Woodward recently said this on her Facebook page:

 I’m diligently working on a new series of larger landscape paintings.
 Not worrying about selling them at all – in fact – don’t plan on selling any until I’ve got a new body of work that’s way better than anything I’m doing now.
 No longer playing a small game.
 Also experimenting to develop my personal style… not worrying about rules or what others think right now.
 I’m seeking to eliminate imagined critical voices during this time while working hard to improve and develop work that satisfies me.
 Going into my artist “cave” for now and will emerge next spring.